 “[ArTech is] something that you will not see anywhere else in AHRC NYC or any other place that serves people who have a special way of needing to express themselves.
-You look at the walls here and this place speaks for itself,” Harriet Golden, Director, Adult Day Services, said.
+You look at the walls here and this place speaks for itself,” Harriet Golden, Director, Day Services, said.

 Planting a Successful Seed

 Harriet and scores of other people involved with ArTech over the past year gathered at the facility to celebrate its anniversary on Friday, December 1st.
 “This art center did not just happen,” Harriet said in her remarks.
 “Every brilliant idea starts with a planted seed.
 This seed was planted by Bill and Dorothy Stone.”